Air Conditioner Repair Checklist

 - Confirm your hands and feet aren’t wet before you touch the panel or breakers.

 - Find the breaker labeled “AC” and confirm it’s in the “on” spot.
-If it’s triggered, the lever will be in the middle of the panel or “off” position.
+If it’s triggered, the lever will be in the "off" position.

 - Firmly transfer the breaker back to the “on” location.
 If it immediately trips again, don’t touch it and contact us at 952-373-0377.
 A switch that keeps flipping may mean your home has an electrical issue.